 Buyers in Jacksonville will also find many condos for sale, aseptically a short drive from the oceanfront and in the downtown area or nearby suburbs.
 Many condos overlook the water of the river or the ocean, and they offer a more affordable option for buyers looking for property in this city.
 The average price for condos is typically in the $150,000 to $250,000 range, depending on the features of the community and the floor plan of the unit.

 Jacksonville Community Amenities

-One of the biggest features that draws people to Jacksonville is its beaches.
-The city has the country's largest urban park system, spanning over 300 locations and 80,000 acres.
+Beaches are at the top of the list of Jacksonville's largest attractions.
+Additionally, the city has the country's largest urban park system, spanning over 300 locations and 80,000 acres.
 Many of these Jacksonville parks are waterfront properties.
 It also has ten state parks.
 All together, Jacksonville's beaches span 22 miles of white sand.
 It also sits along the St. Johns River, so river-based fishing and water recreation are popular.
 Getting to these prized locations is easy with Jacksonville's various public transportation options.

 Jacksonville's art scene is well-known throughout Florida.
 It's known as the birthplace of Southern rock and has a rich tradition of blues and jazz performers.
 Music festivals are common year-round, and the Jacksonville Jazz Festival is one of the country's largest.
 Art and culture are also celebrated at the Jacksonville Museum of Science and History, which is home to the largest single-lens planetarium in the world.